meet-afk/Tableau-Airbnb-Data-Analysis/README.md

 A snapshot of the main dashboard.
 For the full interactive experience, please use the link in the "How to View" section.

 ![Dashboard Snapshot](/images1/Dashboard_1.png)
-*<-- Important: Replace this with a high-quality screenshot of your actual Tableau dashboard! -->*

 ---